livestock3d/livestock3d/README.md

 * Take "My GH Script.gh" and place it on the Desktop or wherever you like.
 * Create a folder called C:\livestock3d
 * Put the files from the folder livestock3d there.

+More details about the Livestock project can be found [here](https://livestock3d.github.io/pages/how-is-it-working.html)